Understanding Your Escrow Account

 - Can I opt out of an escrow account?

-If you set up an escrow account to work in conjunction with your monthly mortgage payments, you won’t need to do any of the math yourself.
-Your mortgage servicer will determine how much needs to be paid into your escrow account each month, and they will adjust your payments accordingly.
+If your lender or servicer set up an escrow account at closing, you won’t need to do any of the math yourself to calculate your monthly escrow payments.
+Your lender or servicer will determine how much needs to be paid into your escrow account each month, and it will adjust your mortgage payments accordingly.

-For your mortgage servicer, determining your monthly escrow account obligation is a fairly simple task.
-Once your mortgage is closed and your new escrow account is set up, the amount needed on deposit is determined using three factors:
+Determining your monthly escrow account obligation is a fairly simple task for your servicer.
+Once your mortgage is closed and your escrow account is set up, the deposit amount needed is determined using three factors:

 - Property taxes

 Your servicer will start by estimating the amount you’ll owe for property taxes, homeowners insurance, mortgage insurance and any other type of coverage, such as flood insurance, over the next 12 months.
 These numbers can come from tax records, your insurance company and your mortgage closing documents.

 Your tax and insurance bills are then divided by 12 and added to your monthly principal and interest payments to come up with a comprehensive monthly mortgage payment.
 This is where the PITI acronym comes from — principal, interest, taxes and insurance.